Dense Prediction with Attentive Feature Aggregation: Method

 where $\mathtt{SA}$ denotes our spatial attention function and $\mathtt{CA}$ our channel attention function.
 For fusing the multi-scale features, we perform hierarchical attentive fusion by progressively aggregating features starting from $F_1$ to $F_k$ to obtain the final representation $F_\mathtt{final}$ as

-In Fig.~\ref{fig:overview} (c), we show an example with $k=3$.
+In Fig.~\ref{fig:overview} (c), we show an example of this process with $k=3$.
 The new final representation $F_\mathtt{final}$ is an aggregation of features at multiple scales, combining information from shallow to deep levels.

-We can apply our AFA module to widely used segmentation models, as shown in Fig.~\ref{fig:AFA-Seg}.
+AFA is flexible and can be applied to widely used segmentation models, as shown in Fig.~\ref{fig:AFA-Seg}.
 In U-Net~\cite{ronneberger2015u} and HRNet~\cite{wang2020deep}, we add our multiple feature fusion module to fully utilize the previously unused aggregated multi-scale features.
 In FCN~\cite{long2015fully}, we replace the original linear aggregation node in the decoder with our attentive binary fusion.
 For DLA~\cite{yu2018deep}, we not only substitute the original aggregation nodes but also add our multiple feature fusion module.
 Due to higher connectivity of its nodes, the DLA network can benefit more from our improved feature aggregation scheme, and thus we use AFA-DLA as our final model.

+\parsection{Comparison with other Attention Modules.} Unlike previous attention methods~\cite{chen2016sca,woo2018cbam,fu2019dual}, AFA focuses on aggregating feature maps of different network layers to obtain more expressive representations with a lightweight module.
+Compared to GFF~\cite{li2020gated}, AFA consumes $1/4$ FLOPs and model parameters for binary fusion and $1/2$ FLOPS and $1/5$ model parameters for multiple feature fusion.
+Without using heavy self-attention mechanism as DANet~\cite{fu2019dual}, AFA consumes only $1/2$ FLOPs and model parameters with $1/4$ GPU memory under the same input features.
+With a simple yet effective design, AFA can be extensively used in existing architectures without much additional overhead.